 Heather Schwartz is a policy researcher at the RAND Corporation, associate director of RAND Education, and a faculty member at the Pardee RAND Graduate School.
 She researches education and housing policies intended to reduce the negative effects of poverty on children and families.

-Her work falls in four policy areas intended to help close the income achievement gap: economically integrative housing and school programs, early childhood learning opportunities, school choice, and school accountability measures.
+Her work falls in three policy areas intended to help close the income achievement gap: economically integrative housing and school programs, K-12 school reforms, and early childhood learning opportunities.
 She is interested in experimental and non-experimental methods to make causal inferences about the effects of public policies.
-Her methodological skills include benefit-cost analyses, quantitative analysis of large secondary data sets, survey design, and collecting focus group and interview data.
-Schwartz earned her Ph.D. in education policy from Columbia University.
+Her methodological skills include benefit-cost analyses, survey design, collecting focus group and interview data, and quantitative analysis of large secondary data sets.

-Laura Hamilton, Heather Schwartz, Brian Stecher, and Jennifer Steele, "Improving Accountability through Expanded Measures of Performance," Journal of Educational Administration, 51(4), 2013
+Laura Hamilton, Heather Schwartz, Brian Stecher, Jennifer Steele, "Improving Accountability through Expanded Measures of Performance," Journal of Educational Administration, 51(4), 2013

 "Housing policy is school policy: Economically integrative housing promotes academic success in Montgomery County, Maryland," in Richard D. Kahlenberg, The Future of School Integration, Century Foundation, 2012

 Henry Levin, Heather Schwartz, "Educational Vouchers for Universal Preschools," Economics of Education Review, 26:3-16, 2007